Alphabet hits $4 trillion valuation as AI refocus lifts sentiment

-Jan 12 : Alphabet hit a $4 trillion market valuation on Monday, as the Google parent's sharpened artificial intelligence focus allayed doubts about its strategy and thrust it back to the forefront of the high-stakes race.
+Jan 12 : Alphabet briefly hit $4 trillion in market valuation on Monday, as the Google parent's sharpened artificial intelligence focus allayed doubts about its strategy and thrust it back to the forefront of the high-stakes race.

+In the latest sign that its efforts were paying off, Alphabet said the next-generation of Apple's AI models will be based on Google's Gemini under a multi-year deal.

+The company's class-A shares rose as much as 1.7 per cent to $334.04 to hit a record high before giving up those gains.

 The milestones mark a remarkable change in investor sentiment for Alphabet, with its stock surging about 65 per cent in 2025, outperforming its peers on Wall Street's elite group of stocks, the so-called Magnificent Seven.